VaheAA/vaheAA/README.md

 Full Stack Developer
 -----------------------

-Full Stack Web developer with over 1,5 years of work experience with such technologies as HTML/CSS/JavaScript/TypeScript.
+Full Stack Web developer with 2 years of work experience with such technologies as HTML/CSS/JavaScript/TypeScript.

 *   🌍  I'm based in Yerevan
 *   🖥️  See my work on [My Humble Website](https://vahe-abovyan.me/), [Upwork](http://upwork.com/freelancers/~01567a27390ce8c5f1) and here, on GitHub.